Lovkushbind/Lovkushbind/README.md

 ## 💫 About Me
 - 🔬 **Specialization:** Data analysis, machine learning, and predictive modeling.
-- 📊 **Experience:** Enriched with projects like Quantum Matlab Hub and Spotify Trends 2023 Analysis.
+- 📊 **Experience:** Enriched with projects like Quantum Matlab Hub and Spotify Trends 2025 Analysis.
 - 💡 **Philosophy:** Believer in the power of data to drive informed decisions and improve businesses.
 - 🌱 **Lifelong Learner:** Continuously learning and staying up-to-date with the latest advancements in the field.
 - 👨‍💻 **Technical Skills:** Proficient in Python, SQL, and various data science libraries and tools.
 - 🤝 **Collaboration:** Open to collaborations and discussions on projects related to data science, machine learning, and artificial intelligence.
 - 📈 **Goal:** Making data science accessible and impactful for everyone.
 - ✨ **Mentorship:** Passionate about mentoring and sharing knowledge with the community.
-- 💪 **Advocacy:** Advocate for women in technology and breaking gender barriers.

 ---